UP959846/Plagiarism-Detection-Tool/README.md

 The system architecture has 3 main components: A Node.js server with Express.js framework, an SQL Database & A HTML/css front end.
 I have structure my application such that npm start runs server.js.

 In server.js, an Express server is established on port 8080.
-Next I made the Express server serve static from all necessary directories: "page_source", this directory is where all HTML scripts are stored. "css_source", this directory is where all css styling (except embedded styling in HTML) is done. "media", here all images for my program and documentation are stored. "utils", this directory holds a set of .js files which are loaded into the HTML pages, these files can be seen as a 'middle-man' between the front-end and the backend, they are full of functions which make all HTTPS request calls and return values to the front-end after doing so.
+Next I made the Express server serve static files from all necessary directories: "page_source", this directory is where all HTML scripts are stored. "css_source", this directory is where all css styling (except embedded styling in HTML) is done. "media", here all images for my program and documentation are stored. "utils", this directory holds a set of .js files which are loaded into the HTML pages, these files can be seen as a 'middle-man' between the front-end and the backend, they are full of functions which make all HTTPS request calls and return values to the front-end after doing so.
 Lastly, "user_uploads", this is an output folder for the multer I have set up, in laymans terms, this is where a hard copy of every file uploaded to the server is stored.

 Next in server.js, all my routing is done.
 All database calls and similarity calculations are done via HTTPS requests to the server.
 To clean up the server.js file I have distributed all the routes (requests) to appropriate routes and files (contained in the routes folder).
 To do this I wrote them as modules, required them, and assigned them to a route for each file using "expressServer.use().